ANTHONY EI2KC's NEW BOOK 'LAND OF THE EVER-LIVING ONES' AVAILABLE ON AMAZON KINDLE

-ANTHONY EI2KC'S NEW BOOK 'NEWGRANGE - MONUMENT TO IMMORTALITY':
+MY SECOND BOOK ,'NEWGRANGE - MONUMENT TO IMMORTALITY':

-This is Anthony, EI2KC here, author of 'Island of the Setting Sun - In Search of Ireland's Ancient Astronomers', and I have recently published my second book, 'Newgrange - Monument to Immortality', which was released by The Liffey Press in October 2012.
+My second book, 'Newgrange - Monument to Immortality', was released by The Liffey Press in October 2012, and has received positive reviews.
 On right is the front of my new QSL celebrating this remarkable ancient monument.
 I was featured as a Newgrange expert on The History Channel on 'Ancient Aliens' (Series 3, Episode 13) aired in the United States in 2011.
-It will be broadcast on The History Channel in Europe some time in 2012.
+It was broadcast on The History Channel in Europe since then and has been shown several times since.
 See more about the Newgrange book here: newgrangemonument.blogspot.com.
-In the main image at the top of the page you can see me in my shack with my two books.
+In the main image at the top of the page you can see me during my appearance on the History Channel.

 Newgrange is a 5,200-year-old Stone Age monument in the Boyne Valley near where I live.
 On the shortest days of the year the sun shines into the chamber of the monument for 17 minutes, marking a truly remarkable triumph of Stone Age engineering.
 I was lucky to be present in the chamber of Newgrange on Sunday December 19th 2010 to see the illumination for myself.
 It was a wonderful experience.
 See more about Newgrange on my website at www.mythicalireland.com